The SWOT Analysis of General Motors Corporation will be discussed in this post.

 - Fuel Price: the sales of the vehicles and the price of fuel are negatively correlated.
 If there is a hike in oil price, the sale of vehicles will go down.
 This is working a major threat for General Motors.

-The SWOT Analysis of General Motors clarified the strength & weakness of, and the opportunities & threats for General Motors.
+The Environmental analysis or SWOT analysis of General Motors clarified the strength & weakness of, and the opportunities & threats for General Motors.
 GM offers diversified models of vehicles.
 Also, it has a huge reputation of dominating the market in sales.
 And the largest opportunities waiting for General Motors is global expansion.

 - Financial Statements of General Motors